mgorav/joyent-helloworld/README.md

 For more details & comparision container hosted on different cloud provider refer to [blog](https://www.joyent.com/blog/understanding-triton-containers)

-As can be concluded from above, Option 1 & Option 2 are the most high performtant containerization
+As can be concluded from above, Option 1 & Option 2 are the most high performtant containerization provided by Joyent.

 ![Container Piolot](ContainerPilot.jpg)